-In developing the compensation peer group in April 2021 to serve as a reference point in our fiscal year 2022 executive compensation decisions, the following criteria were used to identify comparable companies:
+In developing the compensation peer group in July 2022 to serve as a reference point in our fiscal year 2023 executive compensation decisions, the following criteria were used to identify comparable companies:

-- publicly traded companies headquartered in the United States; - similar industry and competitive market for talent; - similar revenue size within a range of approximately 0.3 to 3.0 times our last four quarters' revenue; and - similar market capitalization within a range of approximately 0.25 to 4.0 times our market capitalization.
+- publicly traded companies headquartered in the United States; - similar industry and competitive market for talent; - similar revenue size within a range of approximately 0.25 to 4.0 times our last four quarters' revenue; and - similar market capitalization within a range of approximately 0.25 to 5.0 times our market capitalization.

-In evaluating the compensation peer group based on the criteria described above, the Compensation Committee removed Grubhub from the peer group, due to its acquisition by Just Eat Takeaway.com, making it no longer a public company.
-The Compensation Committee added Bumble, DoorDash, Poshmark, ThredUp, and Twitter to the peer group based on the criteria described above.
+In evaluating the compensation peer group based on the criteria described above, the Compensation Committee removed Cloudera, due to its acquisition, and DoorDash, Match Group and Twitter from the compensation peer group because they each had a market capitalization above our desired range.
+The Compensation Committee added 2U, ContextLogic, GoPro, and Warby Parker to the compensation peer group based on the criteria described above.